Trans-Inclusive Teaching & Learning Practices

 Keeping Informed and Up-to-date

 Language and discussions around gender identity are rapidly accelerating and, with the recent consultation about the reformation of the Gender Recognition Act 2004 which may result in changes to the law, it is important to keep yourself well informed and up to date.
-There will be a list of resources that can help with this.
+The Queering University programme's resources can help with issues relating to inclusive language.

 Challenging Transphobic Language & Behaviour

-It is important not to tolerate anti-trans remarks and behaviour or humour that invalidates anyone’s gender identity.
-Not only does this kind of behaviour fall under unlawful direct discrimination and should be challenged according to Warwick’s policies and values, but this behaviour also results in students feeling isolated and unprotected if left unchallenged.
+It is important not to tolerate anti-trans remarks, behaviour, or 'humour' that invalidates anyone’s gender identity.
+Not only does this kind of behaviour often fall under unlawful direct discrimination and should be challenged according to Warwick’s policies and values, but this behaviour also results in students feeling isolated and unsupported if left unchallenged.